 We look forward to meeting you upon your arrival!

-OIS has hosted a number of virtual pre-arrival sessions with campus partners like the Graduate School, Undergraduate Admissions, Academic Advising Programs & Services, and Student Health Services.
-Topics covered include admissions, immigration, academic resources at NC State, travel to the U.S., and health insurance and required vaccinations.
-Past sessions can be viewed on our Packing Up webpage.
+OIS will host a number of virtual pre-arrival sessions prior to the Spring 2023 semester with campus partners like the Graduate School, Undergraduate Admissions, Academic Advising Programs & Services, and Student Health Services.
+Topics include admissions, immigration, academic resources at NC State, travel to the U.S., and health insurance and required vaccinations.
+Past sessions can also be viewed on our Packing Up webpage.

-If you request a letter from your department, in general, a scanned and printed image of the letter should be sufficient and should state the following:
+If you request a late arrival letter from your academic department, in general, a scanned and printed image of the letter should be sufficient and should state the following: